adbc-drivers/mysql/README.md

   limitations under the License.
 -->

-# ADBC Driver for MySQL
+# ADBC MySQL Driver - Go

 Not affiliated with MySQL or Oracle.